Experienced Move-Away and Relocation Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

 The family court must ensure that the child’s relationship with their other parent is protected and weigh the moving parent’s right to move freely against the child’s right to have frequent and continuing contact with both parents and the custodial rights of the non-moving parent.

-A move-away dispute can arise out of a litany of family law cases, and if you have questions for a California paternity attorney, divorce attorney, domestic violence attorney, legal separation attorney, or child support attorney, contact us now.
+A move-away dispute can arise out of a litany of family law cases, and if you have questions for a California paternity attorney, divorce attorney, restraining order and domestic violence attorney, legal separation attorney, or child support attorney, contact us now.

-Contact Our Experienced Riverside, California Child Custody Attorneys Now
+Contact Our Experienced California Child Custody Attorneys Now